 The scheme must be fully funded or have a plan to become so.
 Hence, employer contributions are adjusted based on a triennial actuarial valuation, to ensure that 100% of existing and prospective pension liabilities are met through the various funding sources over a reasonable period.
-The March 2022 valuation results are yet to be signed but the initial results shows that the Fund is continuing to be in surplus and the surplus position has increased since 2019 Triennial valuation.
+In the March 2022 Triennial valuation, the Fund continued to be in a surplus position and the surplus increased from 103% in 2019 to 109% in 2022.